 Martin Cole has been home from Afghanistan for three years, and his business–a one-man garage–is going well.
 The problem is, his PTSD hasn’t gone away.
 He’s tried all the usual treatments and some of the…well, less legal treatments, despite the fact his sister’s a cop.

 But he’s still having nightmares.
 Dreams.
 Visions.
-His world turns upside down when he meets a handsome homicide detective who says the visions aren’t PTSD–they’re premonitions.
+His world turns upside down when he meets a handsome homicide detective with Indianapolis Metropolitan Police who says the visions aren’t PTSD–they’re premonitions.

 Elliott Blake is certain he’s right about Martin’s visions–he’s not just a detective, he’s also a werewolf with preternatural senses, and PTSD symptoms have a different scent than premonitions.
-But he can’t get Martin to believe him, despite the fact Elliott’s currently working a case that has way too many things in common with Martin’s visions to be a coincidence.
+And his case that has way too many things in common with Martin’s visions to be a coincidence.

-The problem is, whoever killed Amy Fike has killed again, and Elliott’s no closer to catching the killer.
-If he could just get Martin to trust him, they could work the case together.
+The problem is, whoever killed Ainsley Shaw has killed again, and Elliott’s no closer to catching the killer.
+If he could just get Martin to trust him, they could work the case together–and maybe figure out what to do with the attraction between them.